Upgrade Your Small Patio With These Space-Saving Coffee Table Alternatives

 We may receive a commission on purchases made from links.

-Outdoor living spaces truly help maximize your home, allowing for more entertainment, relaxation, or dining.
-A seating arrangement complete with standard patio coffee table is practically a must if you have a large deck or patio.
-But if your outdoor area is on the small side, things get crowded quickly.
-While a coffee table might be high on your wish list, it's time to bring in a little small-space creativity.
-Make the most of your small patio with furniture that's sized appropriately for small spaces, then get creative with surfaces.
-Instead of a full-sized coffee table, opt for a smaller table or two that blend in well with your decor scheme and can be moved around the space to serve different functions.
-Use a side table as a coffee table, or consider an outdoor-worthy storage ottoman for even more bang for the buck.
+Outdoor living spaces truly help maximize your options for entertaining, dining, or relaxing.
+While a seating arrangement, complete with standard patio coffee table, is practically a must if you have a large deck or patio, things get crowded quickly if your outdoor area is on the small side.
+In this case, even if a coffee table might be high on your wish list, it's time to bring in a little small-space creativity.
+You have a couple of options: Instead of a full-sized coffee table, you could simply use a smaller one.
+Or you could have some fun and get inventive — using alternatives, like ottomans, fruit crates, or steamer trunks that better fit your confined space.

-Some stores also sell smaller tables that aren't the traditional rectangular shape, meaning they better fit in corners, or between two chairs.
-Flea market and thrift-store finds such as old trunks or crates can also double as a petite patio coffee table (and provide extra storage).
-Options abound based upon your vision for your own low-maintenance outdoor oasis.
+If you're set on a coffee table, some stores sell smaller tables that aren't the traditional rectangular shape, meaning they better fit in corners, or between two chairs.
+The fact is, you're not stuck with a traditional coffee table: Options abound based upon your vision for your own low-maintenance outdoor oasis.

 Coffee table alternatives for your small patio